Kingdom Living Here and Now

 Stewards

-Many years ago, I was part of a youth group where we were encouraged to put anonymous questions in a box and an older brother would attempt to answer the question.
+Many years ago, I was part of a youth group where we were encouraged to put anonymous questions in a box and an older person would attempt to answer the question.
 The question put to the older person was a hot topic at the time.
 You see, you could buy a computer for around $5,000 back in the early 1990s and that was a lot of money.

 The question was, should I buy a computer which would be an aid in doing bible study?
 Many at the time thought that computers were not a good thing to have in the home.